-This lantern, like all the Black Diamond lights we tested, was very easy to use.
-This one was a favorite amongst the kidlets because it is so small, light, and easy to operate.
-To operate you unscrew the bottom and snap in four AA batteries.
-Pushing the power button once turns on the lantern; if you hold the button down it dims the light until you let go.
-Pushing the power button again turns off the lantern.
-When you push it a third time the flashlight part of the light turns on and it also has a dimming option if you hold the power button down.
+This lantern, like all the Black Diamond lights we tested, is very easy to use.
+This one is a favorite amongst the kidlets because it is small, light, and easy enough for them to operate.
+The battery compartment is in the bottom; unscrew it and snap in four AA batteries.
+Pushing the power button once turns on the lantern; holding it down dims the light until it is released.
+Pushing the power button again turns off the light.
+When the power button is pushed a third time, the lantern goes into flashlight mode, which also has a dimming option if the power button is held down.
 There is a third option as well.
 It takes a double click on the power button to illuminate both the lantern and the flashlight modes at the same time.
-There is also a small light above the power button that shines green when the batteries are fresh and red when they are about to run out.
+There is also a small light above the power button that shines green when the batteries are fresh, and red when they are about to run out.

-Like the other Black Diamond models, the Voyager has two metal hooks on the top that when connected around an object like a branch, allow the light to hang without falling off.
+Like many of the other Black Diamond models, the Voyager has two metal hooks on top than enable it to hang from an object like a branch or a clothesline.

 The Voyager measures 4.5" tall when in its closed position and 6.25" in open position with the power button exposed.
-With the metal clips up it adds another inch.
 The base is 2" in diameter and the top is 2.5".
 By our calculations, it weighs half a pound with four AA batteries installed.
 Light and compact, the Voyager can easily fit into most jacket pockets and can even fit in the back pocket of jeans.

-The Voyager costs $40, a fairly average cost for a lantern.
+The Voyager has fairly average value for a lantern.
 With its good durability, it will probably last for many years.
-This is a lantern that does a good job in many situations.
-However, if you need one that does a great job in a specific situation then you can check out how the other competitors scored in our rating section.
+If you need a little more brightness, the Black Diamond Apollo is worth the extra dollars, but this is a lantern that does a good job in many situations.

-This versatile lantern is able to fit just about any need.
+This versatile lantern can fit just about any individual or small group need.
 It is great for camping, can be bright or dim as needed, can hang on trees, and can guide you in the dark with its flashlight mode.
 We became so attached to this little light that when we misplaced it once or twice we nearly had a panic attack at the thought of having to do without it.